jesperancinha/2Bornot2be/ocp11/ocp11-mastery-3/mastery-3-1/Readme.md

 3. https://www.metrolyrics.com/grote-mannen-worden-klein-lyrics-diggy-dex.html
 --- 2. Labels and `break` in loops
 ============
-Case: You are a fan of "De Jeugd van Tegenwoordig" and you just keep buying their record You have a shelf with three rows where your records are organized by most favourite less favourite However, you bought a bunch of repeated records and because your mood wings, You don't even know anymore which one is your favourite and which one not.
+Case: You are a fan of "De Jeugd van Tegenwoordig" and you just keep buying their records.
+You have a shelf with three rows where your records are organized by most favourite too less favourite album.
+However, you bought a bunch of repeated records and because of your mood wings, You don't even know anymore which one is your favourite and which one is not.
-So now you have 2 records on the top shelf, 4 at the second one and 10 at the bottom!
+So now you have 2 records on the top shelf, 4 on the second one and 10 at the bottom!
-But "De Jeugds van Tegenwoordig" only edited 8 albums!
+But "De Jeugd van Tegenwoordig" only edited 8 albums!
 We will use old fashioned for loops to figure out this mess.
 On our example we just want to check how many iteration our for loops will perform.
 Our criteria is: